 Do Buildings And Venues Need Security Personnel?

 If you have been hurt under such circumstances, the attorneys at Kyle Law Firm can help.
-Based in New Braunfels, we’ve served in communities throughout Texas for decades, and have earned millions of dollars on behalf of our clients.
+Based in New Braunfels, we’ve served in communities throughout Texas for decades, and have earned substantial financial settlements on behalf of our clients.
 We’ve developed a reputation for achieving successful legal outcomes in premises liability matters, and are thorough in pursuing our objective of holding the liable party to account.

 When Is Negligent Security A Factor In An Injury?

 Our firm is adept in recovering financial restitution for those who have been injured in a wide range of venues as a result of inadequate security.
 Such sites include:

 - Gas stations (which are unusually prone to violent crime)

 Wherever there are crowds, there is a risk of crowd-related injury or violent crime that can lead to injury.
 Property owners have an obligation to take precautions and put security in place when needed.
 When they fail to do so, it is important to bring them to justice.